 The potential rewards are immense as the need for impactful giving grows ever larger.
 Not only are you in a position to make a difference, but you can define exactly what that difference looks like.

-You will find articles that provide an overview of how to make your philanthropy more effective and impactful.
+These articles provide an overview of how to make your philanthropy more effective and impactful.
 There are also links to more comprehensive resources.
 No doubt, there is a lot to learn.
 But take your time.
 Don’t be overwhelmed.
 That’s what makes a life of giving so exciting.
-You determine what works for you, be it where, when, what and how to give.
+You determine what works for you, be it where, when, what, and how to give.

 Your philanthropic journey awaits.
 Now all you have to do is go.